 Enough Seating For Everyone

-Beach chairs are the stable of ocean-front seating.
+Beach chairs and towels are the stable of ocean-front seating.
 The type and style you choose are completely up to use.
 Nearly all of them are lightweight and can be easily carried from the car to your favorite beach spot.
 They also fold down to a compact size to make packing them in the vehicle quite painless.